Ya-Red7/Book-Management-API/README.md

+Here’s an upgraded version of your README to reflect that your API now uses MongoDB for data storage instead of an in-memory data store:

+---

 ## **Book Management REST API**

-A simple RESTful API built with Express.js to manage books, including functionalities to create, read, update, and delete book records.
-This API uses an in-memory data store, making it easy to get started without requiring a database.
+A simple RESTful API built with **Express.js** to manage books, including functionalities to create, read, update, and delete book records.
+This API now uses **MongoDB** as its database, offering persistent storage for book data.

 ### **Features**
 - Get all books.